Saturday, June 5, 2010

 To make 2 loaves a bread every other day for one year, using 6 cups of

 When planning your 3-month menu you multiply ingredients to make sure you have enough for the whole 3 months.
 The same applies to a year's supply.
-The amounts of food that the Church recommends for our food storage are the bare minimum that you should store.
+The yearly amounts of food that the Church recommends for our food storage are the bare minimum that you should store, so your family doesn't starve.
 You will be fed, but still hungry!
-The numbers below are for a 400lb grain storage for one adult.
-(Children under 6 only need 75lbs of wheat per child.)
+We're talking about a small loaf of bread and a handful of beans everyday.
+That doesn't sound too appetizing, but it would be life sustaining.

 So, just how much do you need?Two 5 gallon buckets will hold about 75lbs of wheat, rice or other grains.
 This means that you will need 11 buckets of grain for each person in your family.